 A business plan cover page represents all the critical information of a business, including your company logo, location, and other necessary details defining your enterprise.
 It is the first page of your business plan and needs to look professional.

 Most entrepreneurs don't even think much about the cover page of a business plan at first, even if it is one the most significant things to their business; they leave it for the last.

 Why do you think it is important?
-Because the cover page of a business plan leaves the first impression on your potential investor or the bank.
+Because the cover page of business plan leaves the first impression on your potential investor or the bank.
 Try to keep it as simple and straightforward as possible; nobody likes complicated stuff.

 Why Do You Need A Business Cover Page?

 Your business cover page communicates the sealed document and encourages the reader to enquire about your business more.
 Its quality and façade depict the spirit of your business's plan content.